Wood Floor Staining and Gap Filling

 Our professionalists always test on a small area before applying the stain everywhere.
 This is done in order to allow you to take a glimpse into the end-result, and let you look at any other available staining options.
 We only use professional wood floor stains from Bona, Osmo, and Morrells, as we wouldn't be satisfied with anything that's subpar when it comes to quality.
 The leading companies and their products offer a vast array of colour options, which considering the fact that you can also opt for mixing of said colours, leads to an even wider variety of pigments you can choose from.

-When done by seasoned veterans in the flooring industry, stained pine floor boards are undistinguishable from authentic wood.
-As an example, staining pine boards with an oak dye will make your floor look like a real oak.
-In general, staining, is the fastest way of providing some colour to your room, as well as altering its appearance in a quick and affordable manner.
+When done by seasoned veterans in the flooring industry, stained pine floorboards are indistinguishable from authentic wood.
+As an example, staining pine boards with an oak dye will make your floor look like real oak.
+In general, staining is the fastest way of providing some colour to your room, as well as altering its appearance in a quick and affordable manner.
 It has to be noted that stains do not penetrate the wood deeply.
-Open grained woods, such as oak, walnut, pecan, etc., have less difficulties facing the process than some of the other species, like beech, birch, maple and so on, due to the latter's close grained wood structure.
+Open grained woods, such as oak, walnut, pecan, etc., have less difficulties facing the process than some of the other species, like beech, birch, maple and so on, due to the latter's close-grained wood structure.

 Our flooring service comes with obligation free site visit, quick quotations and free advice.
 Give us a call on 0800 0434359 or 020 88309782 to speak to a member of our staff, who can arrange for a free assessment of your floor sanding or wood floor fitting service at convenient for you time.